-Screw-terminal prototyping system for Arduino Uno and MegaDesigned by SteelPuppet, Ships from United States of America
+Screw-terminal prototyping system for Arduino Uno and MegaDesigned by SteelPuppet in United States of America

 The great thing about Arduinos is that they are so easy to interface to the outside world – to monitor the state of sensors and to control actuators and make things happen.
 As part of this, you often need to add a few components or circuits of your own, and the best way to do this is by means of a prototyping (proto) shield.
 Unfortunately, most proto-shields don’t make it particularly easy to actually connect wires to and from the outside world.
 The Universal Screw-Block Proto-Shield System for Arduino – which works with Uno, Leonardo, Due, and Mega Arduinos (and also their chipKIT counterparts) – addresses this issue by means of its easy-to-use screw-block terminals.